Backflow Prevention & Backflow Services

 You can think of backflow prevention like a smoke alarm.
 You hope there's never an issue, but if there is, you're glad you have the protection.
 There are a few options when looking into backflow prevention.
 The first is known as PVB (Pressure Vacuum Breaker), and the second is RP (Reduced Pressure-Principle).
 The main difference between the two is the installation location parameters.
 Both of these prevention assemblies require an annual test.

-The installation, repair, replacement, or testing of your backflow prevention must be performed by a licensed plumber at least at the Journeyman license level, with an approved 32-hour cross connection course.
+Did you also know the installation, repair, replacement, or testing of your backflow prevention must be performed by a licensed plumber at least at the Journeyman license level, with an approved 32-hour cross connection course.
 Not all plumbing companies meet this requirement, but the CroppMetcalfe technician testing your backflow will, and they are ready and able to test your backflow prevention and ensure safe drinking water for you and your family.